yihshe/yihshe.github.io/_pages/about.md

 ---
 permalink: /
-title: "Transforming Environmental Monitoring with Computer Vision for Climate Impact"
+title: "What would be the next frontier in AI for Earth Observation?"
 author_profile: true
 redirect_from:
   - /about/